 North Country Sleep Center

-Sleep, once thought to just be a "time-out" from daily life, is now known to be a key part of a healthy lifestyle, by allowing our body and brain to rest and recover from the wear and tear of daily life.
-Yet, more than 100 million Americans fail to get a good night sleep.
-Sleep problems can affect not only your quality of life by causing fatigue and sleepiness, but also result in mood problems such as irritability and depression, weight gain, and other health problems such as high blood pressure and increased risk of heart disease and diabetes.
+Sleep, once thought to just be a “time-out” from daily life, is now known to be a key part of a healthy lifestyle, by allowing our body and brain to rest and recover from the wear and tear of daily life.
+Yet, more than 100 million Americans fail to get a good night’s sleep.
+Sleep problems can affect not only your quality of life by causing fatigue and sleepiness but also result in mood problems such as irritability and depression, weight gain, and other health problems such as high blood pressure and increased risk of heart disease and diabetes.

-Many factors can influence sleep, such as work and family/social responsibilities, medical illness and psychological problems.
+Many factors can influence sleep, such as work and family/social responsibilities, medical illness, and psychological problems.
 In addition, more than 70 million Americans suffer from sleep disorders such as:

 - Obstructive sleep apnea

 - Restless legs syndrome

 - Circadian rhythm disorders (problems with synchronization between the internal/circadian clock and the desired or needed sleep schedule such as in shift work, jet lag, delayed sleep phase, and advanced sleep phase disorders)

 - Abnormal nighttime behaviors (sleepwalking, acting out of dreams, etc)